Stretton Sugwas: Etymology

 The toponym element stretton refers to a farmstead or village on a Roman road, which in this case passes east–west through the village.
 Sugwas derives from Sugwas Pool and means either "alluvial land frequented by sparrows" or "marshy alluvial land".

 Notable sites

 Stretton Sugwas never had a railway station of its own, although the route of the old Hay and Brecon line can still be traced alongside the old Roman Road and into Credenhill.
-The old Roman Road also can still be walked up to the old Roman town of Magna (Kenchester).
+The old Roman Road also can still be walked up to the old Roman town of Magnis (Kenchester).
 The church is dedicated to St Mary Magdalene.
 Opposite the church is the village hall and on the T junction at the end of the village is a war memorial.